samsonpaul/jack.ly/README.md

 Sections are flexible, and simply have something called an "item".

-Entries for a section can be created by placing a markdown file in the section it belongs to.
+Items for a section can be created by placing a markdown file in the section it belongs to.
 Each item should be named according to it's title.

 *Note: Item files with dashes will automatically be replaced with spaces as the item name.*

-By default, all entries will be rendered in alphabetical order.
+By default, all items will be rendered in alphabetical order.

 Attributes: